MoiraMarques/projeto/Team-Detail-Page-algorithm.md

 Keep a metadata table called VideoLanguagePairs that has each language pair for every video, along with percent_complete.
-So for k languages and n videos we have nk(k-1) rows.
+So for m languages and n videos we have nm(m-1) rows.
 This table is indexed on video_id, team_id, language_0, language_1, and (language_0, language_1) pair.

 Whenever someone requests the team detail page k: